morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v2.2 - Bug Fixes

+ARTL was not serialized and was crashing on copy/paste sometimes

 ## v2.1.9 - Added Generate Audibles function

 Quickly fill all Sub-Formations with proper audibles where they exist.
 Quick Pass, HB Dive, Deep Pass and PA